 We will help you identify possible points of entry where mice are able to freely enter and exit your home.
 This is the first step to eradicating mice.
 Next, we will use mouse traps and/or broadcast baiting, which entails dispersing poisonous bait that a mouse will take back to its nest, ultimately poisoning the mouse population.

 A mouse infestation can be very dangerous for you, you family, and your pets.
-If you suspect mouse activity in your home, please call us now to set up an appointment for a consultation with our pest control professionals.
+If you suspect mouse activity in your home, please call us now to set up an appointment with our pest control professionals.

 Our professional pest control technicians are standing by to give you the best pest control service possible.
 Don't let the problem get any worse—book an appointment now to get a budget-friendly fix for all your pest control problems.